Westfield Topanga: History

-On January 28, 2015, it was announced Sears would shutter during a series of store closures.
+On January 28, 2015, it was announced Sears would shutter as part of an ongoing decision to eliminate its traditional brick-and-mortar format.

 In September 2015, Westfield opened a major expansion of Westfield Topanga, called The Village at Westfield Topanga.
 The open-air shopping destination was located along Topanga Canyon Boulevard, and sits between the Westfield Topanga and the largely-inactive Promenade mall.
-The Village was purchased in January 2023 for $325-million by Rams owner Stan Kroenke, bringing his total property ownership in Warner Center to 100 acres.
-The Village will continue to operate as an open-air lifestyle and retail destination with the Promenade mall and a former Anthem office building being redeveloped into the Rams' headquarters and practice facility.
+The Village was purchased in January 2023 for $325 million by Rams owner Stan Kroenke, bringing his total property ownership in Warner Center to 100 acres.
+The Village, since renamed Topanga Village, will continue to operate as an open-air lifestyle and retail destination.
+The Promenade mall and a former Anthem office building are being redeveloped into the Rams Village at Warner Center which is their headquarters and practice facility.

+In 2020, the Islands restaurant, which had been located at two different locations of the mall, lost its lease and closed its doors.

-Westfield turned the former Sears department store space into an entertainment district featuring a new food hall, retail center, and 12-screen AMC Theatre.
+Westfield turned the previous Sears outpost into an entertainment district featuring a new food hall named "Topanga Social," a retail center, and 12-screen AMC Theatre.
 The theater, dubbed "AMC DINE-IN Topanga 12", opened on June 2, 2022.
-Some food options include bacon chicken mac & cheese bowl, chicken cobb salad, royal bacon brie burger, chocolate hazelnut churros and mega milkshakes, which is cooked on the premise and delivered directly to the patron's assigned seating area.
+Some food options include bacon chicken mac & cheese bowl, chicken cobb salad, royal bacon brie burger, chocolate hazelnut churros, and mega milkshakes, which are cooked on the premises and delivered directly to the patron's assigned seating area.

+By 2023, after the government lockdown, Westfield Topanga had announced several newest additions, among them are Hermès, Levis, Bottega Veneta, Dior, Saint Laurent, Swatch, Celine, Uniqlo, FYE, and Abercrombie & Fitch.